NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

 Email testing is [critical for business success](https://www.industrialmarketer.com/why-email-testing-is-critical-for-email-marketing-success/) and [boosts email performance](https://litmus.com/blog/3-reasons-why-email-testing-boosts-email-performance).
 It is not something we want to forego while testing our web applications because modern email services allow painless automated email testing.
 Typically email testing involves validating email fields (from, to, cc, bcc, subject, attachments), html content and links in the email.
 Email services also allow spam checks and visual checks.
-The core goal is to enable the last mile of end to end testing, to enable a typical webapp to be test from start to finish.
+The core goal is to enable the last mile of end to end testing, to enable a typical webapp to be tested from start to finish.

 For example imagine a scenario where a user starts having received an email invite from an organization, through company proprietary services or third party such as LinkedIn invitations.
 Then, the user verifies email content, accepts the invite, and joins the organization.
 Later, the user can leave the organization - or get removed by an administrator - then receives another email notice.
-Using an email service The entirety of this requirement is possible to automate and execute within seconds.
+Using an email service, the entirety of this requirement is possible to automate and execute within seconds.

-That being stated, email testing is a fundamental enabler for SaaS test architectures by enabling stateless tests that can scale; tests that independently handle their state and can be executed by n number of entities at the same time.
+That being stated, email testing is a fundamental enabler for SaaS test architectures by permitting stateless tests that can scale; tests that independently handle their state and can be executed by *n* number of entities at the same time.
 Check out the topic [**Test States**](./sections/advanced/test-states.md) for further discussion on the topic.

 <br/><br/>